 - (student) evaluations or testimonials (if available).

-Materials should be submitted by May 15 to email@example.com.
+Materials should be submitted by end of day June 28, 2021 to firstname.lastname@example.org.
 The award will be adjudicated by the Professional Development and Awards Committee.

 Examples of educational innovation include (but are not limited to) innovation in:

 - interdisciplinary collaboration;